 Podladtchikov describes those circumstances as a daytime start under a cloudy sky that protects against glare from the sun and the lights that illuminate the pipe at night, a temperature just below freezing and no wind or precipitation.
 He believes the adaptations and adjustments that halfpipe riders have to make from event to event, pipe to pipe, are greater than those who compete in Big Air and Slopestyle.

 “Back in the in the day over in Europe, the halfpipe was called the ‘King’s discipline’ because it was thought to be the most difficult.
 I would still say yes to that,” Podladtchikov says.
-“I wouldn’t say Slopestyle is more difficult than riding pipe, and that’s because I’d say the changing conditions at the time of an event affects pipe way more than slope.”are the same.
+“I wouldn’t say Slopestyle is more difficult than riding pipe, and that’s because I’d say the changing conditions at the time of an event affects pipe way more than slope.”

 “Building and maintaining speed and amplitude can be half the battle in pipe riding.
 Confidence in transitions translates into amplitude; it’s almost it’s own trick in the eyes of judges,” Podladtchikov says.
 “The best conditions in any pipe are those you can adapt to quickly.
 The quicker you can adapt and get back to where you were the year before when you were in that event’s pipe, the better off you’ll be.
 You’ll never see anyone just drop in and do the exact same thing they did at another halfpipe.
 It all looks the same, but it’s never the same.”